BANSI KAUl (1949-2021) DOYEN OF INDIAN THEATRE

 of Clowns” as he always felt that performances of such satirical humour

-will cure lots of ills in the society.
+would cure lots of ills in society.
 He strongly believed that through Naqqal.

 however, these were not developed and fell prey to feudal obscenity.
 He would always explain the importance of laughter in